Xilinx/Vitis_Libraries/data_analytics/L2/demos/text/log_analyzer/README.md

 1. The each line in the input log must has less than 4090 characters.
 2. The baseline version is a single thread program.

-## Known Issues

-* This case fails hardware build with 2022.1 Vitis.
-Please use 2021.2 Vitis for it,